Morgan Wharton and Annika Schmid, Cancer Prevention and Treatment Fund

 In addition to the physical health benefits of exercise, cancer patients who exercised also reported improved mental and emotional well-being.
 Patients who exercised during treatment and those who began to exercise afterwards frequently reported an increase in quality of life.
 Patients who began to exercise regularly after treatment experienced less anxiety and a renewed “fighting spirit.”
 Cancer patients over the age of 80 who exercised regularly during their weeks or months of treatment reported less loss of memory.

 Because exercise improves the immune system, cancer patients who exercise regularly lower their risk of the cancer returning.[1, 2, 3, 8] Patients who exercise are less likely to die from cancer and are more likely to live longer than patients who don’t exercise.

 What Kind of Exercise Should I Do?

 Walking can improve the health of cancer patients.
-Studies estimate that the greatest benefit from walking is seen in patients who walk at an average speed(a 20 minute mile) for 3-5 hours weekly.7 Patients who walked just 1 hour per week, regardless of walking speed, showed improvements over the group of patients who reported no physical activity in a week.7
+Studies estimate that the greatest benefit from walking is seen in patients who walk at an average speed(a 20 minute mile) for 3-5 hours weekly.
+Patients who walked just 1 hour per week, regardless of walking speed, showed improvements over the group of patients who reported no physical activity in a week.

 Exercise helps individuals who are undergoing cancer treatment and those who have completed cancer treatment.
-Cancer patients who exercise regularly during and after treatment can expect fewer side-effects from treatment, less fatigue, and better overall fitness and health.
+Cancer patients who exercise regularly during and after treatment can expect fewer side-effects from treatment, including less fatigue, fewer problems with concentration and memory, and better overall fitness and health.
 Patients who exercise are less likely to experience a return of cancer in the future and are more likely to live longer, healthier lives.